php-fig/fig-standards/proposed/http-message.md

      * Sets a header, replacing any existing values of any headers with the
      * same case-insensitive name.
      *
-     * The header values MUST be a string or an array of strings.
+     * The header name is case-insensitive.
+The header values MUST be a string
+     * or an array of strings.
      *
      * @param string       $header Header name
      * @param string|array $value  Header value(s)